Call for Abstract

 - Track 8-1Nutrients

-- Track 8-2Marine functional foods & nutraceutical
+- Track 8-4Probiotics & prebiotics

-- Track 8-3Nutraceuticals in weight management
+- Track 8-5Nutraceuticals in Cancer therapy

-- Track 8-5Bioactive nutraceuticals
+- Track 8-6Bioactive nutraceuticals

-- Track 8-6Nutraceuticals in Cancer therapy
+- Track 8-7Nutraceuticals in weight management

 Clinical Nutrition is the diet of patients in health care.
 Clinical in this logic mentions to the administration of patients, with not only outpatients at clinics, but also inpatients in clinics.
 It integrates mainly the systematic arenas of nourishment and dietetics.
 It goals to have a healthy energy equilibrium in patients, as well as giving adequate quantities of additional nutrients for instance vitamins, protein, minerals.
+The global clinical nutrition market is estimated to be USD XX million in 2016 and is expected to reach USD 51,174 million by 2021, growing at a CAGR of over 4.8% during the forecast period from 2017 to 2022.

-- Track 9-1Nutrition and Cardiovascular Health
+- Track 9-1Nutrition and cardiovascular health

-- Track 9-2Role of Nutrition in prevention of disease
+- Track 9-2Role of nutrition in prevention of disease

-- Track 9-3Nutrition Physiology
+- Track 9-3Nutrition physiology

-- Track 9-4Enteral Nutrition
+- Track 9-4Enteral nutrition

 - Track 9-5Pharmaceutical

-- Track 9-6Health and Nutrition
+- Track 9-6Health and nutrition

 When most people think of malnutrition, they often think of someone who is suffering from under-nutrition.
 Under-nutrition occurs when a person consumes a diet that does not meet the necessary requirements for the amount of essential nutrients or calories a person needs to remain healthy.
 This type of malnutrition can occur when people are not eating enough food, or when the food they are eating does not contain well-balanced nutrients.
 The World Health Organization estimates that one out of every three people is suffering from a deficiency in one or more essential nutrients.
 The symptoms associated with under-nutrition vary by deficiency, but all deficiencies will eventually cause permanent harm to the body.
 Throughout the world, there are three common deficiencies that people suffer from.
 Lack of vitamin A in the diet is a very large problem worldwide and results in many cases of blindness in children each year.
 A deficiency in iron can cause a person to become anaemic, which can result in fatigue, increased risk of infection and increased risk of haemorrhaging during childbirth.
 Iodine deficiency is also very common, with one-third of the human population suffering from a lack of iodine.
 Iodine is important for proper functioning of the thyroid gland, which is responsible for producing hormones that manage the body's metabolic rate.
 A lack of iodine can cause stunted growth, mental delays and the creation of goitres, which are when the thyroid glands at the base of the neck become swollen.